flux-framework/flux-core/doc/python/job_submission.rst

 Asynchronous interfaces
 -----------------------

-There are two primary asynchronous interfaces to job manipulations.
+There are two primary asynchronous interfaces to job manipulations, and a third that uses Python asyncio to submit jobs.
 The first is an event-loop interface, which is closer to the native C interface, and consists of functions like ``flux.job.submit_async`` and ``flux.job.result_async`` (note the functions are the same as in the synchronous interface, only with an "_async" suffix).
 The second is an interface which is almost identical to the `concurrent.futures <https://docs.python.org/3/library/concurrent.futures.html>`_